When we are working on a project in a Local Environment, we may commit such mistakes

 Laravel does not inspire you when you are using a LazyLoading

-feature but, you can write only one single line of code in the `AppServiceProvider.php`
+feature, but you can write only one single line of code in the `AppServiceProvider.php`

 class to customize that behavior: